-I’d recommend you to start out with first if you have an air-fryer at hand.
-Otherwise, the other two are equally amazing.
-Leave them a comment after you try out the recipe. 🙂
+I’d recommend you to start with the first one if you have an air-fryer at home.

-Basically, onion rings can be both vegan and non-vegan.
-It all depends on the brand of frozen onion rings you buy, and also on the restaurant you’re visiting.
+Basically, you can find vegan and non-vegan onion rings.
+However, It depends on the brand of frozen onion rings you buy, or on the restaurant you’re visiting.